jbroerken/mrhcore/doc/source/A_Service_Handling/A_Service_Starting.rst

 Process Setup
 -------------
-The process setup performed for the user application service to launch is always done the same way:
+The process setup performed for a user application service to launch is always done the same way:

 .. note::

-    Some steps (like event limits) are handled by the :doc:`service pool <Permissions>`.
+    Some steps (like event limits) are handled by the :doc:`service pool <A_Service_Pool>`.

 .. image:: A_Service_Starting.svg